fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Khusf (Land Collapse or Landslide) expected to happen in the East, according to the Hadith.

+### Maskh,  Khusf, and Qazf

+Some people will experience the following: Maskh (change in physical appearance such as a human becoming an animal), Khusf (landslide), and Qazf (bombardment).

+It has been reported by several different narrators that Prophet Mohammad ﷺ   said:

+>"For those at the end of my nation (or close to the Hour of Resurrection), there will be (they will experience) Maskh (change in physical appearance such as a human becoming an animal), Khusf (landslide), and Qazf (bombardment)."
+(Tirmizi & Ibn Maja)

+Abu Malik Al-Ash'ari narrated that Prophet Mohammad ﷺ   said:

+> "People of my nation will drink Khamr (alcoholic drinks) and call it by a different name and will have musical instruments and female singers playing (music & singing) over their heads.
+Allah will make cause Khusf of Earth (landslide) to them and turn them into apes and pigs (meaning cause Maskh to them)."
+(Ibn Maja)

+Anas bin Malik said that the Prophet ﷺ   said:

+> " The people will establish cities, Anas, and one of them will be called Al-Basrah or Al-Busayrah.
+If you should pass by it or enter it, avoid its salt-marshes, its Kilaa (vicinity in Basra), its marketplace, and the gate of its princes, and stay in its suburbs (or outskirts), because for it, there will be Khusf (landslide or the earth will swallow up people), Qazf (bombardment, pelting with stones, Earth will throw out the dead people after they get buried ) and Rajf (tremor or earthquake), and there will be people who will spend the night in it and become apes and swine in the morning.
+(Abu Dawud)  Al-Tibi commented that the Maskh is supposed to happen to those who do not believe in Qadar."
+(Abu Dawud)

+Huzaifa said that the Messenger of Allah ﷺ   said:

+> "There will be a battle in AzZawra.
+They said: O Messenger of Allah, what is AzZawra?
+He said: "A city in the East between rivers, inhabited by the most wicked creatures of Allah and tyrants from my nation.
+It will be afflicted with 4 types of suffering: by the sword, Khusf (landslide), Qazf (bombardment), and Maskh (change in physical appearance such as a human becoming an animal)."
+(Abu Amru Uthman bin Saeed Ad-Dani's Kitab Al-Sunan Al-Waredah fi al-Fitan)

 </details><details><summary>

 ## Sun will come up from the West 🌄